 Roasted Brussels Sprouts and Pear with Thyme is an easy and flavorful recipe that highlights Fall’s freshest ingredients.
 I’ll show you how to cook Brussels sprouts and pears together in the oven so they come out perfect. vegan + gluten free

 I’m still sorting though photographs of our California trip and hope to share a few soon.
 The bags are unpacked and the sand….
 I think it’s been cleaned out of everything.

 The squeeze of holidays approaching.
 I’m looking forward to them for sure, but feel like there’s so much I want to accomplish before they arrive.
 How about you?

 Brussels sprouts seem like a holiday no-brainer, but for me they’re something more.
 A quintessential piece to a holiday meal, they are never boring, versatile and so simple to dress up.

-I didn’t discover the beauty and flavor of Brussels sprouts until several years ago when I saw them at the farmers market.
+I didn’t discover the beauty and flavor of roasted Brussels sprouts until several years ago when I saw them at the farmers market.
 I always turned my nose up previously, just because they were unfamiliar and I didn’t know what to do with them.

 There was a time in my adult life when I didn’t know Brussels sprouts from kale.

 So, I started researching how to cook the cute little mini cabbages.
 Looking online and in cookbooks opened up a world of new ideas and ways to enjoy them.